Olympic Soccer

 Olympic Soccer is a 1996 association football video game developed by Silicon Dreams and published by U.S. Gold, released for the PlayStation, 3DO Interactive Multiplayer, Sega Saturn, and MS-DOS compatible operating systems.
-A Panasonic M2 version never completed because of the system's cancellation.
+A Panasonic M2 version was never completed because of the system's cancellation.

 Playable teams

 32 national football teams are playable in the game.
 These are:

 Gameplay

 Olympic Soccer is a soccer game that offers expanded control aspects for the players and enables many special maneuvers.

 Reception

 Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "if general entertainment ranks above true realism in your criteria for soccer games, Olympic Soccer will fit the bill precisely."

 Next Generation reviewed the 3DO version of the game, rating it three stars out of five, and stated that "It still can't compete with FIFA, especially given they're both available for 3DO, but for a fast-paced, exciting one- or two-player game, the 3DO doesn't have many games of this caliber."